On the Homology of Completion and Torsion: Introduction

 The paper \cite{Ef} by Efimov describes an operation of {\em completion by derived double centralizer}.
 This idea is attributed to Kontsevich.
 A similar results was obtained in \cite{DGI}.
 Our interpretation of this completion operation is in the companion paper \cite{PSY1}, and it relies on the work in this paper.

 Let us turn to the results in our paper.
 We work in the following context: $A$ is a commutative ring, and $\a$ is a {\em weakly proregular ideal} in it.
 By definition an ideal is weakly proregular if it can be generated by a {\em weakly proregular sequence} $\bsym{a} = (a_1, \ldots, a_n)$ of elements of $A$.
 The definition of proregularity for sequences is a bit technical (see Definition \ref{dfn:250}).
-It is important to know that:

-\begin{thm}[\cite{Sc}] If $A$ is a noetherian commutative ring, then every finite sequence in $A$ is weakly proregular, and every ideal in $A$ is weakly proregular. \end{thm}

-We provide a short proof of this for the benefit of the reader (see Theorem \ref{thm:253} in the body of the paper).
+It is important to know that if $\a$ is a weakly proregular ideal in $A$, then any finite sequence that generates $\a$ is weakly proregular.
+If $A$ is noetherian then every finite sequence in $A$ is weakly proregular, so that every ideal in $A$ is weakly proregular.
+These results were already proved in \cite{AJL1} and \cite{Sc}.
+We provide short proofs for the benefit of the reader (see Corollary \ref{cor:290} and Theorem \ref{thm:253} in the body of the paper).
 We also give a fairly natural example of a weakly proregular sequence in a non-noetherian ring (Example \ref{exa:251}).
-A useful fact is in the following theorem (which is Corollary \ref{cor:290} in the body of the paper).

-\begin{thm} Let $\a$ be a weakly proregular ideal in a ring $A$.
-Then any finite sequence that generates $\a$ is weakly proregular. \end{thm}

 A complex $M \in \cat{D}(\cat{Mod} A)$ is called a {\em cohomologically $\a$-torsion complex} if the canonical morphism $\mrm{R} \Gamma_{\a} (M) \to M$ is an isomorphism.
 The complex $M$ is called a {\em cohomologically $\a$-adically complete complex} if the canonical morphism $M \to \mrm{L} \Lambda_{\a} (M)$ is an isomorphism.
 We denote by $\cat{D}(\cat{Mod} A)_{\a \tup{-tor}}$ and $\cat{D}(\cat{Mod} A)_{\a \tup{-com}}$ the full subcategories of $\cat{D}(\cat{Mod} A)$ consisting of cohomologically $\a$-torsion complexes and cohomologically $\a$-adically complete complexes, respectively.
 These are triangulated subcategories.